iszczesniak/cpp/callable/index.md

 The `capture-list` can begin with the default policy of capturing variables either by value or by reference.
-If a default capture policy is given, *all variables* are captured, and we do not have to list them.
+If a default capture policy is given, *all variables* used in the body are captured, and we do not have to list them.

 We set the default capture-by-value policy with `=`.
 When a variable is captured by value, the closure has a copy of the variable as a